ART GALLERIES TO VISIT:

 INFlUENCES

-Avakian became seriously interested in drawing and illustration while in high school.
-He admired the masterful story telling and painting technique of Norman Rockwell.
-During his latter years at the SMFA, he studied with the Belgian painter Jan Cox who had a strong influence on him.
-Avakian traveled to NY city to see Cox's Orpheus and Eurydice paintings at the Catherine Viviano Gallery.
-Jan Cox happened to be there, and consented to sit in front of his bewitching painting for a picture.
-In grad school, Alber's color course had a insightful effect on him while his paintings were considered "idiosyncratic" and he was judged to be "unteachable" by a NY abstract painter.
-His enrollment in Existential Philosophy, introduced him to the writtings of Heidegger, Husserl, Sartre, and others that opened his mind beyond what he could have imagined.
-Also his on-going interest in Gestalt psychology and C. G. Jung had a profound effect on him.
-After grad school, he read and was moved by the biography of Arshile Gorky* BLACK ANGEL where he found a soulful kinship and a virtual friend and mentor.
+Avakian became interested in drawing during his toddler years when his father drew him a horse and rider.
+This moment was a bond of love for Avakian.
+In high school he admired thel story telling and painting technique of Norman Rockwell.
+He was mentored by his art teacher.
+For his dedication as an art student was awarded 5-gold keys; for photography, drawing, and painting.
+At the SMFA, he studied with the Belgian painter Jan Cox who's paintings had a strong influence on him.
+Avakian traveled to NY city to see Cox's bewitching Orpheus and Eurydice paintings at the Catherine Viviano Gallery.
+Jan Cox was there, and was willing to sit in front of his his large-scale painting for a historic snapshot.
+In grad school, Alber's color course had a powerful effect on him, while his he was paintings were judged "idiosyncratic" and judged to be "unteachable" by an abstract painter from New York.
+His enrollment in Existential Philosophy introduced him to the writings of Heidegger, Husserl, Sartre, and others that opened his mind in a wondrous way beyond anything he could have imagined.
+Also his on-going interest in visual organization brought him in contact with Gestalt psychology, and the interior world of the psyche by C. G. Jung whose writings profoundly influence him.
+After grad school, Avakian discovered a biographical book BLACK ANGEL: A Life of Arshile Gorky.
+In the life of Gorky, Avakian found soulful kinship with Gorky's existential challenges: multiple losses, abject loneliness and medical problems that finally drove him to suicide.
+However, Gorky's art lives on in spirit, and in my heart.

 *See monoprint "Gorky & Me" under "Portraits" in slide show.